What can weight loss do for you?

 The Diabetics Prevention Program (DPP)

 In this large study, researchers looked at what worked best for preventing type 2 diabetes.
-All of the people in the study were overweight.
-Results showed that people who lost a modest amount of weight through diet and exercise sharply lowered their risk for developing type 2 diabetes.
+All the people in the study were overweight.
+Results showed that people who lost a modest amount of weight, 5% to 7%, through diet and exercise sharply lowered their risk for developing type 2 diabetes.

 Other healthy diets, such as the low-sodium DASH diet, also can help.
 The DASH diet is designed to lower blood pressure, but you can also use it to lose weight.
 It includes fruits, vegetables, whole grain foods, low-fat or non-fat dairy foods, nuts, seeds, and lean meats, poultry and fish.